-We cut our holdings in Chinese stocks earlier this year and last quarter cashed out of our Chinese bond holdings as well.
+We sold our Chinese stocks, with the exception of pan-Asian insurer AIA, earlier this year and last quarter cashed out of our Chinese bond holdings as well.
 There are some arguments floating around now that following recent falls Chinese assets are going cheap.
 We're not so sure that's right.
 To us, all the machinations we outlined above mean China demands a much higher discount to compensate for the risks of investing there.
 Exactly how much of a discount is fair we're yet to determine.
 We will be discussing this in the next episode of our The Sharpe End podcast, so look out for it this month.